bwipp/postscriptbarcode/libs/README.md

-It is hoped that these can provide a stable and robust interface to BWIPP that avoids the need for frontends to parse and process the PostScript resource file directly or embed lots of static data about the resources in the code.
+It is hoped that these can provide a stable and robust interface to BWIPP that avoids the need for frontends to parse and process the PostScript resource file directly or embed lots of static data about the resources in their code.

 How to build and use the various bindings